darkvisitors/node-sdk/README.md

 ### Use Middleware if Possible

-If you can, do this in middleware to track incoming requests to all pages from a single place.
+If you can, add this in middleware to track incoming requests to all pages from a single place.

 Here's an example with Express, but you can apply this same technique with other frameworks:

 ```ts
 import express from "express"